A lightweight system for tracking applications

 Use a small set of fields

 You do not need a complex pipeline.
-The useful columns are company, role, version sent, date sent, status, next action, and reminder date.
+The columns are company, role, version sent, date sent, status, next action, and reminder date.

 That is enough to answer the only questions that matter later: what was sent, when, and what should happen next.